KxSystems/docs-v1/docs/dashboards/datagrid.md

 'Hidden' columns will in the "Available Columns" list.
 This may not be desirable if a hidden column is used to store a calculation or is used for a highlight rule opertor not for display to the User.
 For these Data Grids it may be necessary to disable Custom Layout.

+!!!
+Note
-The user configuration on exiting the dashboard should be retained on next login.
+    User configuration will be saved on exiting the dashboard and will be available on next login.

 ### Enable Edit Mode